zesk/zesk/docs/application.md

 1. If the constant `APPLICATION_NAME` is defined, APPLICATION_NAME.conf
 1. The unique name of the system.
 In short, the result `system::uname()`, converted to lowercase, and then concatenated with the ".conf" extension

-Both default values can be overridden by setting `zesk` globals to different values, or by passing in
+Both default values can be overridden by setting `zesk` globals to different values, or by passing in TODO

 So, how would you use this?

 #### Development

 Matt is a developer working on Mac OS X, his computer name is `basura` and he also works on a laptop named `kermit`.
 He creates the following files

 ## Application flow

 Most applications will require modifications to the base `Application` class, so all `Application` instances inherit from the class `Zesk_Application` which contains most of the actual application logic.